 What a ride!
 Coates Conservation Lands are a stunning area with a sudden deep drop to Willow Creek, amongst flat Alberta farmland.
 However, access to Coates has not been ideal in the past.
 The main trail passed through neighbouring lands and was very steep.
 These trails, as well as the natural riparian area at the bottom, were being degraded by frequent Off-Highway-Vehicle (OHV) use.
-This year EALT has taken a number of steps this year to improve to improve the trail access, improve environmental health, and prevent access for damaging OHV use.
+This year, EALT has taken a number of steps to improve trail access, increase environmental health, and prevent access from damaging OHV use.

-We began with construction of new trail, which is now on our land only, ensuring Coates will always be accessible to visitors in the future.
-This trail winds its way towards the creek, including gorgeous views, and is designed to have a minimal impact on the environment, having used portions of wildlife trails.
-As a bonus, this trail is less steep than the original one, which not only makes it easier for visitors to maneuver but also reduces erosion on the slope and sedimentation in the creek.
+We began with construction of the new trail, which is now on our land only, ensuring Coates will always be accessible to visitors in the future.
+This trail winds its way towards the creek, includes gorgeous views, and is designed to have minimal impact on the environment.
+The trail is less steep than the original one, which not only makes it easier for visitors to maneuver but also reduces erosion on the slope and sedimentation in the creek.

 Finally, staff finished up the trail with the installation of a ladder to scale a sharp drop at the creek, and installed a sign to educate OHV users near the water.
 We can now declare this trail complete.
 At the end of September, we held a Grand Opening event, where the Mayor of Leduc County, Tanni Doblanko, installed a chickadee nest box to officially open the area.